 Why do facts not change opinions?

 There is a general misconception that by presenting facts and figures that contradict a person’s existing beliefs we can change their opinion.
-Hilary Clinton certainly tried this approach but she failed to win sufficient voters over to become president elect.
-Why does this happen and how does fake news influence our beliefs?
+Hilary Clinton certainly tried such a rational approach in the 2016 US presidential election.
+However, she failed to win enough votes in the states where it mattered despite Donald Trump running with much more emotive and populist arguments.
+Why does this happen and how does fake news (or “alternative facts” as Kellyanne Conway refers to them) influence our beliefs?

-The backfire effect is a psychological bias which is a tendency for people to reject evidence that contradicts deeply held beliefs and as a result our opinions become even more entrenched than before we received the new information.
-This may explain why the attacks on Trump’s suitability to become president appeared to have no impact on his popularity among his core supporters.
+The backfire effect is a psychological bias which is a tendency for people to reject evidence that contradicts deeply held beliefs.
+As a result our opinions become even more entrenched than before we received the new information.
+This may explain why the attacks on Trump’s suitability to become US president during the 2016 campaign had no impact on his popularity among his core supporters.
+They rejected the information as unreliable.

 What causes the backfire effect?